 Spiders and Crawling

-We call the internet the World Wide Web, and it’s easier to understand it if we think of it as a giant spider web.
-Each of the billions of websites around the world is connected by hyperlinks.
-Think of these as the gossamer strands in a spider’s web.
+The World Wide Web is easier to understand if we think of it as a giant spider web.
+Each of the billions of websites around the world is connected by hyperlinks, which are the delicate strands in our spider’s web.

 It’s important to remember – Spiders can’t jump, at least not in this context